MarcvdSluys/SolTrack-Python/README.md

 ## Example use

-### Update from v0.1.x to v0.2.0

-The update from SolTrack v0.1.4 to v0.3.0 is **not backwards compatible**.
-Most public members/variables and methods/functions, as well as dummy arguments have been renamed in order to comply better with the Python standards.
-I have tried to put as much nuisance into a single update as possible (as opposed to in multiple updates, rather than as opposed to as little nuisance as possible), so that this will hopefully not happen again in the future.
-For public methods, the obsolescent old name is kept as an alias, and warnings are issued when used, instructing how to adapt your code.
-In many cases a variable or function name `likeThis` will have been replaced to one `like_this`, i.e. upper case replaced with an underscore and lower case.
-See the [documentation](https://soltrack.readthedocs.io) for more details.

 ### Code example for a number or range of datetimes

 ```python """Compute the position of the Sun and its rise and set times for a vector of instances."""